 Imagine if you would walk barefoot over asphalt, grass, fields, or forests without wiping your feet before you enter your home.

-Especially if you live in a wet climate where moisture and mud can be trapped between your dog’s paws.
+If you live in a wet climate, moisture and mud can be trapped between your dog’s paws.

-Hot weather on the other hand can be dangerous for those sensitive pads and heated asphalt can cause burns.
+Hot weather, on the other hand, can be dangerous for those sensitive pads and hot asphalt can cause burns.

 Freezing temperatures, perhaps even snow, alongside salt on the streets are the perfect mixture for cracked and painful paws.